Jeff-Oliver/hemlock_image_poisoner/README.md

 │── utils.py                           # Utility functions for EDA & preprocessing

-│── presentation                       # Powerpoint presentation ()pdf format for project showcase
+│── presentation                       # Powerpoint presentation ()pdf format for project showcase.
+Also includes demo video.
 ```

 ## Troubleshooting (Dennis)

-**Missing File Errors**
+Solution:

-- Solution: Make sure you have run `main.ipynb` before launching `interface.py`.
-This generates all the necessary datasets required to run the program.
+(1) Make sure you have run `main.ipynb`

+(2) Ensure your packages are succesfully installed (above).

 ## Powerpoint Presentation
  **Powerpoint Presentation**: Available on [Google Slides](https://docs.google.com/presentation/d/1bXuiae8r6g7LAxt3JwkmMEAAOndjQzjU-EggEg0uJOE/edit?usp=sharing")

- ## Conclusion & Next Steps (Can u review dennis)
+ ## Conclusion & Next Steps

- In order to maintain a reasonable scope for this project we had to keep our initial work very brief.
-For this initial phase we worked on cleaning up the model & trying out various adversial attack methods.
-For our next steps if we ever continue this project we will take some time on developing a robust Streamlit interface.
-A lot of our code is commented out within our code.
+For Phase 2 we will do the following: Add more loss functions, experiment with other image attack methods, calculate a true Attack Success Rate, and create a robust UI which allows users to select their attack methods etc. We will also scale out our model so it can work on Video and Audio media.
+Since we had to de-scope this project a lot of our future state work has been commented out.

 ## Acknowledgments